Does Medical Insurance Cover Plastic Surgery?

 According to the 2015 Plastic Surgery Statistics Report published by the American Society of Plastic Surgeons, over 1.7 million cosmetic surgical procedures were performed in fiscal year 2015.
 That’s a lot of surgeries!

 Cosmetic surgery can be very expensive (average cost of cosmetic surgery), with the total cost comprised of physician fees, surgical materials (like implants); operating room costs, anesthesia, and post-surgical devices.
-One common question perspective patients have when considering costs is whether their medical insurance plan will cover the procedure.
+One common question prospective patients have when considering costs is whether their medical insurance plan will cover the procedure.

 Medical Insurance and Plastic Surgery

 In general, each specific insurance company determines what procedures they will or will not cover.
 The biggest factor insurance companies consider is whether the procedure is reconstructive or cosmetic in nature.
 To this end many insurers use definitions provided by the American Medical Association (AMA) as follows:

 - Reconstructive surgery refers to procedures performed to correct trauma, developmental defects, infection, or disease.
 Reconstructive procedures focus on improving function or normalizing appearance of the patient.

 - Cosmetic surgery refers to procedures that are focused on improving the aesthetic appearance of the face or body to improve a patients’ appearance or self-esteem.

 Many insurance companies, however, can interpret the above definitions differently depending on the specific procedure and situation.
 For example, the circumcision of boys was universally covered by insurance companies a decade ago.
 Today, more and more insurance companies are declining coverage as they consider circumcision to be cosmetic.